cose-wg/HPKE/draft-ietf-cose-hpke.md

 public-key encryption of arbitrary-sized plaintexts for a recipient public key.

-HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF), and an authenticated encryption with additional data (AEAD) algorithm.
+HPKE is a general encryption framework utilizing an asymmetric key encapsulation mechanism (KEM), a key derivation function (KDF), and an Authenticated Encryption with Associated Data (AEAD) algorithm.

 This document defines the use of HPKE with COSE.
 Authentication for HPKE in COSE is provided by COSE-native security mechanisms or by the pre-shared key authenticated